 HVAC preventive maintenance plans should be designed for your tenants or homeowners

-Here’s one of the most important things you should know before you start shopping HVAC preventive maintenance plans: they’re not one-size-fits-all.
-The terms of the agreement should be customized based on the equipment, the level of coverage you’re comfortable with, and the needs of your clients or tenants.
+Here’s one of the most important things you should know before you start shopping HVAC preventive maintenance plans, or recommending them for your tenants: they’re not one-size-fits-all.
+The terms of the agreement should be customized based on the equipment, the level of coverage, and the needs of your clients or tenants.

 Learn more about contract pricing, benefits, and types of service providers with our free guide to HVAC Preventive Maintenance Contracts: How to Find The Right One For Your HVAC Infrastructure.